 The second step: optimisation

-The goal of the optimisation is the best possible use of resources and therefore minimisation of waste ("Musa" in the Lean approach).
-This goal may be achieved with an evolutionary approach by enhancing efficiency in a (continuous) improvement process (CIP).
-This will ultimately lead to a "Learning organisation", as all levels and areas of the company are involved.
-However, this goal may also be pursued with “revolutionary”, “disruptive" (in the newer linguistic usage) measures, by increasing effectiveness with the implementation of new structures and processes.
-REFA International advises and coaches on process optimisation and the so-called business Process Reengineering worldwide, either directly on-site or in videoconferences, training and webinars.
+The aim of optimisation is to make the best possible use of resources and thus minimise waste (called “muda” in the Lean approach).
+This aim can be achieved with an “evolutionary” approach by increasing efficiency in a (continuous) improvement process; this ultimately leads to a “learning organisation” as all levels and departments of the company are involved.
+However, the aim can also be pursued with “revolutionary”, “disruptive” (a more recent term) measures, by increasing effectiveness when introducing new structures and processes.
+Also in this aspect, REFA International advises and coaches on an international scale on process optimisation and so-called business process reengineering, either directly on site or via video conferences, training courses and webinars.

-Whether in manufacturing or administration, effective and efficient processes in all areas of the organisation are key for the sustainable use of resources and therefore for cost savings.
-Ideally, material consumption, lead times and even the workload for employees can be reduced.
+Effective and efficient processes in all areas of the organisation, whether manufacturing or administration, are the key to the sustainable use of resources and thus to cost savings: Ideally, material consumption, throughput times and even the workload for employees can be reduced.
 To achieve this, the following measures have priority:

-- process optimisation in value creating and in assisting areas, whilst considering the demographic factors and regional particularities of branches abroad
+- Process optimisation in value-adding and in assisting departments, also taking into account demographic factors and the regional characteristics of foreign branches;